gsinghcodes/Finance-tracker/readme.md

 # Finance Tracker

 A full-stack web application for tracking daily expenses, setting monthly budgets, and viewing simple reports to help users understand and manage their spending.
-The project will also include a Python service for smart budget suggestions.
+The project also includes a Python service for smart budget suggestions and monthly SQL-based reporting.

 ---

-## Features (Planned & In Progress)
+## Features

 ### 1. User Accounts
-- Users can sign up and log in using email and password.
+- Sign up and log in with email and password.
 - Each user sees only their own data after login.

 ### 2. Add & Manage Expenses
-- Users can add, edit, and delete expenses.
+- Add, edit, and delete expenses.
-- Each expense includes:
+- Each expense includes: Amount, Category, Date, Payment Method, Notes.
-  - Amount (e.g., ₹1200)
-  - Category (e.g., Food, Rent, Shopping, etc.)
-  - Date
-  - Payment Method (e.g., UPI, Credit Card, Cash)
-- Users can filter expenses by date, category, or payment method.
+- Filter expenses by date, category, or payment method.
-- Users can search expenses.
+- Search expenses.

 ### 3. Budget & Alerts
-- Users can set a monthly spending limit for each category.
+- Set a monthly spending limit for each category.
-- Shows a warning/alert if a category crosses 80% or 100% of its budget.
+- Warning/alert if a category crosses 80% or 100% of its budget.

 ### 4. Dashboard (Reports Page)
 - Total money spent in the current month.